MGT 501 - Foundations of Management

 A study of those factors that contribute to the competitiveness of businesses, industries, and societies operating within a world economy.
 Primary focus is on the interaction of management, labor, and government policies.

-Quality Management Concepts and Tools.
-Three semester hours.
-Quality Management is a course in which students learn continuous improvement philosophies and methodologies.
+This course is an introduction to continuous improvement philosophies and methodologies combined with the tools of Six Sigma.
 The focus is on the continuous improvement of processes, relationships, products and services.
-Students completing this course will be able to establish and improve process baselines in educational institutions, engineering and manufacturing organizations, healthcare facilities, financial institutions, governmental agencies, and service organizations, Examples of process baselines are safety, customer satisfaction, quality, cycle time, and on-time delivery.
+Students completing this course will be able to establish and improve processes in educational institutions, engineering and manufacturing organizations, health care facilities, financial institutions, governmental agencies, and service organizations using Quality Management philosophies and Six Sigma tools.

 MGT 594 - Transforming Organizations